smash-transport/smash-vhlle-hybrid/README.md

 to obtain rapidity and transverse mass spectra that are stored in `[...]/build/Hybrid_Results/Custom/Averaged_Spectra`.

 **Note:**
-It might be necessary to separately adjust the viscosity and smearing parameters employed for the hydrodynamical evolution when using a custom SMASH config, as the default values are most likely not be the best fit.
-These can be adjusted in the `python_scripts/hydro_parameters.py` file, by modifying the values corresponding to the key `default` in the `hydro_params` dictionary.
+When using the custom configuration, it is possible to specify the viscosity and smearing parameters employed in the hydrodynamical evolution in `python_scripts/hydro_parameters.py` file, by adding or editing an entry in the `hydro_params` dictionary, where the collision energy is the key.
+By default for a defined collision energy the values in the dictionary are used, while for all other energies parameter values of the nearest lower energy are taken.

 # Module exchanges and further modifications
 It might be desired to run the SMASH-vHLLE-hybrid, but relying on a different initial state, particle sampler or similar.
 For this, the `CMakeLists.txt` need to be updated accordingly.
 Exemplary instructions for a number of use cases are provided in the following.